seansovine/numerical_examples/cpp_matrix/README.md

 In this project we implement a basic matrix class template and define some of its operations.

-An eventual goal is to use this class as part of the implementation of a basic, yet fairly general, ODE solver.
+An eventual goal is to use this library as part of the implementation of a basic, yet fairly general, ODE solver, again just for fun and experience.

 The purpose of this project is hands-on learning.
 I'm not sure how much more I'll put into this particular project, but it has been a great learning experience to work on it.